0xPolygonMiden/miden-node/docs/external/src/rpc/subscriptions.md

 - `block`: the serialized block.
 - `committed_chain_tip`: the current committed chain tip observed when the item was emitted.
+- `protocol_config`: the active configuration, included with the first response and when its commitment changes.

+Verify each configuration against the accompanying block header.
+Retain the configuration for subsequent responses that omit it.
+A new subscription includes the first block's configuration, even when `block_from` is not genesis.

 ## ProofSubscription